Rose Bishop

 Biography

-Rose Bishop is a third year PhD student in the Department of Art History at the University of Southern California and an enrollee in the Visual Studies Graduate Certificate.
+Rose Bishop is a fourth year PhD candidate in the Department of Art History at the University of Southern California and an enrollee in the Visual Studies Graduate Certificate.
 She received her master’s degree in Art History and Curatorial Studies from Hunter College in 2021.
-Her scholarship focuses on the history of photography and popular music in the United States.
+Her dissertation, Idol Makers, Picture Takers: The Photography of Pop Music, 1956-1981, examines the rise of professional music photography in relation to the documentary practices of fans, “groupies,” and musicans themselves.
 Bishop is also a 2022-24 National Endowment for the Humanities Graduate Fellow with the VSRI’s Images Out of Time seminar, an interdisciplinary workshop that considers how images travel through time, dropping in and out of linear histories and reshaping perception, institutions, and social practices along the way.

 Prior to her academic career, she worked as an archivist at the Richard Avedon Foundation.